 Celebrate Social Workers’ Involvement in Social Justice Issues

 Social work has a long and storied history of advancing key social justice issues, such as voting rights, immigration reform, racial equality, and environmental justice.
 Social workers can promote their contributions to social justice issues in many ways, such as:

-- Hold a virtual town hall with community members to discuss social justice issues.
+- Holding a virtual town hall with community members to discuss social justice issues

-- Host a charity event, such as a bake sale or ticketed dinner, to raise money for a worthy cause.
+- Hosting a charity event, such as a bake sale or ticketed dinner, to raise money for a worthy cause

-- Hold a community-wide cleanup day at a local park or a recycling drive.
+- Holding a communitywide cleanup day at a local park or a recycling drive

-Another way to publicize the importance of social work is to seek an official proclamation.
-NASW’s online toolkit includes a sample proclamation for social workers to share with officials at the local and state level that highlights the importance of the profession and the many ways social workers contribute to the betterment of society.
+Another way to publicize the importance of social work and Social Work Month is to seek an official proclamation.
+NASW’s online toolkit includes a sample proclamation for social workers to share with officials at the local and state levels that highlights the importance of the profession and the many ways social workers contribute to the betterment of society.

 Resources for Social Work Activities

-- Ohio University Student Organizations: Enrolling in a local social work organization can provide social workers with a number of opportunities.
+- Ohio University, Student Organizations: Enrolling in a local social work organization can provide social workers with many opportunities.
 For example, Ohio University’s Student Social Work Association and its chapter of Phi Alpha, the national social work honor society, are dedicated to promoting social work in their community through various activities.